cheatsnake/backend-cheats/README.md

     A [web server](https://en.wikipedia.org/wiki/Web_server) is a program designed to handle incoming HTTP requests.
 In addition, it can keep error logs (logs), perform authentication and authorization, store rules for file processing, etc.

     -   What is it for?
-        > Not all languages can have a built-in web server (e.g. PHP).
+        > Not all languages can have a built-in web server (e.g., PHP).
 Therefore, to run web applications written in such languages, a third-party one is needed. <br>
         > A single server (virtual or dedicated) can run several applications, but only one external IP address.
 A configured web server solves this problem and can redirect incoming requests to the right applications.
     -   Popular web servers
         > [Nginx](https://en.wikipedia.org/wiki/Nginx) – the most popular at the moment. <br>